G47.33 diagnosis code: Obstructive sleep apnea (adult) (pediatric)

 - Most of the time, people with OSA aren’t aware that they must be diagnosed and treated for the disorder.
 If left untreated, patients may develop health problems such as increased blood pressure, cardiovascular problems, and daytime sleepiness.

-- To diagnose OSA, patients will be asked for their medical history and undergo physical examinations and polysomnography tests.
+- For sleep apnea diagnosis, patients will be asked for their medical history and undergo physical examinations and polysomnography tests.

 - There are multiple treatment methods for obstructive sleep apnea.
 Among them are continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BPAP).
 Others are sleeping or lifestyle changes such as losing weight, sleeping on one’s side, avoiding alcohol, and using sedatives.
 In extreme cases, patients may undergo surgery to treat their OSA.